 - Emotional regulation: managing strong feelings calmly

-To truly understand whether ADHD medication affects growth or puberty, we need to look at what happens inside the body at a molecular level.
+To understand whether ADHD medication affects growth or puberty, we need to look at what happens inside the body at a molecular level.

 This may sound complex.
 However, the core idea is simple: these medications primarily act on the brain, not directly on growth hormones.